Reachability Labs measuring reachable future under commitment

 Evidence and public references

-This is the clean public proof surface: the flagship benchmark, supporting materials, public code, archives, and the shortest references that substantiate the core claims.
+This is the clean public evidence surface: the current AI paper and archive, the ReachScan software, the SAT calibration benchmark, supporting materials, public code, and the shortest references that substantiate the core claims.

 Use this page when you want the papers, the benchmark, the artifact ledger, and the verification tools in one place.